pianissimo-php/docs/dependency-injection/README.md

 The `Builder` class will autowire the `Definition` object.

-You can also define the service to be used for the injection of an interface by using the `Reference` object:
+You can also define the service to be used for the injection of an interface like this:
 ````PHP
 $containerBuilder->add(EntityManagerInterface::class, new Reference('entity_manager'));
 ````